buildingblocs/2021/events/ai-winpetition/index.md

 ## Resources

-Stay tuned for the list of resources prepared by the organisers to help you in the AIWinpetition!!!
+The organisers have compiled a list of resources [**here**](https://go.buildingblocs.sg/winpetition/booklet/details).
+Do use them wisely!

+On top of that if you require any help during the competition, feel free to get a ticket within our [Discord Server](https://go.buildingblocs.sg/discord) (under #conference-consultation), and our organisers would be there to assist you.